 #40 The pigeons by Adele Renault, Block 14

 I am not done by far and wish I could have included some more in this post.
-I have promised myself another round of Lodhi colony, preferably in better weather.
+Promised myself another round of Lodhi colony, preferably in better weather.
 I hope you have enjoyed peeking at these gorgeous art pieces.
 Hope you have a few favorites here – do let me know which ones.

 St+art India has done some amazing work in other Indian cities as well.
 Check out this mural at the Bangalore Flower Market in KR Market area which was painted as part of a project titled – claim your wall!!